Persistent Homotopy Groups of Metric Spaces: Background

 where $\di(\bbV,\bbW)$ is defined in Definition \ref{def:interleaving} with $\caC=\vs$. \end{theorem}

-\textbf{Vietoris-Rips Complexes.} By first constructing a simplicial filtration out of a metric space and then applying the simplicial homology functor, one obtains a persistence module which encodes computable invariants of the original space.
-In this paper, we focus on the simplicial filtration given by Vietoris-Rips complexes, and recall the definitions from \cite{AdamA15}.
-Suppose that $(X,d_X)$ is a compact metric space and $\epsilon$ is a non-negative real number.
-The \emph{Vietoris–Rips complex} $\VR_{\epsilon }(X)$ is the simplicial complex with vertex set $X$, where
+\paragraph*{Vietoris-Rips complexes.} By first constructing a simplicial filtration out of a metric space and then applying the simplicial homology functor, one obtains a persistence module that encodes computable invariants of the original space.
+One such example is the Vietoris-Rips filtration.
+For a compact metric space $(X,d_X)$ and $\epsilon\geq 0$, the \emph{Vietoris–Rips complex} $\VR_{\epsilon }(X)$ is the simplicial complex with vertex set $X$, where